-Osprey Meridian 28″/75L.
+If you need more than the 60L packing space, the step up is the Osprey Meridian 28/75L.
 It’s basically the same as the 60L described above, but larger, too big to be a carry-on.
 Note that flights within Brazil always allow you to check a bag for free (it’s a law there, for now; there’s some talk of changing it).

 The Best Hanging Toiletry Bags for Brazil